redphx/better-xcloud/README.md

 <sup>2, 3</sup> Requires [Userscripts app](https://apps.apple.com/us/app/userscripts/id1463298887) (free & open source).
 <sup>4</sup> NOT RECOMMENDED at the moment since its Userscript implementation is not working properly (see https://github.com/redphx/better-xcloud/issues/5 for full details).

-In general, at the moment the best Android browser to use **Better xCloud** with is **Kiwi Browser**.
+---
+- **Kiwi Browser** is the best choice on Android.
 All features work, it means you can get 1080p stream + high quality codec profile (the best possible quality).
+- **Better xCloud** also works on Android TV, but you'll have to sideload the browser APK and need a bluetooth mouse if you want to interact with the Settings.

 ## FAQ
 1. **Will I get banned for using this?**